 You don’t have to worry about binding long-term contracts with most cloud PBX providers, And there’s no need to buy additional devices since cloud PBX can work on any connected device with the necessary software.
 A PBX vs VoIP comparison will show you that by using a cloud-based service, you will also be making significant savings on international calls.

 Among VoIP alternatives, Chalkboard is a virtual number built for the needs of small businesses.
 It gives you all the advantages of cloud PBX and a whole lot more.

 You get a second number exclusively for work

 You don’t have to buy an additional device

-You can organise your contacts and broadcast messages to whole groups
+You can organise your contacts and broadcast SMS to whole groups

-With advanced chat, you can engage in conversational marketing
+With advanced business text messaging, you can engage in conversational marketing

 The dashboard makes it easy to manage your calls